Common questions this little blog is asked…

 What’s your favorite place to paddle?

-Our single-favorite place to paddle is somewhere we’ve never been.
-Seriously, it’s completely true.
-Nothing so thrills us as the sense of adventure and discovery.
+Our single-favorite place to paddle is somewhere we’ve never been – nothing thrills us more than adventuring new streams.

 Why haven’t you paddled X, Y, and Z river?